DIFFERENT PATHS: CARSON (WC ’10) AND DANNA (JIMENEZ) WELLMAN (WC ’07)

 Classmates were more than a little amazed when the two married April 23, 2016, at the Liberty Presbyterian Church in Powell.

-“I’d say my friends were surprised,” said Carson, an account manager at Exhibitpro.
+“I’d say my friends were surprised,” said Carson, a facility service manager at City Wide Maintenance of Columbus.
 “I met Danna at WC, but we didn’t really know each other at all.
 It was more that we just knew of each other.”

 “We never really got to know each other because dating a freshman as a senior wasn’t cool,” added Danna, who gave birth to Josephine Grace Wellman in 2018.
 “We later reconnected while hanging out with mutual friends on (Ohio State’s) campus.”